-Angiomyofibroblastoma-like tumour of scrotum is a rare well-defined slow growing mesenchymal extratesticular nonepididymal tumour which rarely seen in perineum and scrotum of older male patients.
-A similar tumour can occur in the vulval region in females.
+Angiomyofibroblastoma-like tumour of the scrotum is a rare, well-defined, slow growing mesenchymal extratesticular nonepididymal tumour rarely seen in the perineum or scrotum of older male patients.
+A similar tumour can occur in females in the vulval region.

-In males, they are seen in middle age to elderly patients between 45-75 years old.
-In the majority of cases it has an indolent and nonaggressive clinical course; however, in minority focal invasion and recurrence has been reported.
+In males, they are seen in middle aged to elderly patients between age 45 and 75.
+In the majority of cases it has an indolent and nonaggressive clinical course; however, focal invasion and recurrence have been reported.

-These tumours appear as superficial well-circumscribed masses with a gray-white to yellow-brown colour.
+These tumours appear as superficial well-circumscribed masses with a greyish white to yellowish brown colour.

-Heterogeneous echotexture and iso i=echoic to the surrounding tissue and subcutaneous fat.
+Heterogeneous echotexture, isoechoic to the surrounding tissue and subcutaneous fat.

-Well circumscribed homogeneous subcutaneous oval mass with possible several small internal hypodense foci.
+Well-circumscribed homogeneous subcutaneous oval mass, possibly with several small internal hypodense foci.

-- T1: low due to high fibrous contents
+- T1: low due to high fibrous content

 - T2: intermediate heterogeneous signal